Musk's Trump interview on X hit by technical issues – DW – 08/13/2024

 "We tested the system with 8 million concurrent listeners earlier today," Musk said.

-When it did eventually go live, just over a million were able to tune in.
+When it did eventually go live, just over a million were able to tune in, though Donald Trump at one point congratulated Musk on attracting more than 60 million people to the Space, which was met with a lengthy silence from the X owner.

 Musk aims to boost Trump's campaign